 These Candy Apples are a yummy fall treat!
 Unlike caramel apples, Candy Apples have a delicious candy crunch when you bite into them.

 I was watching a British TV show the other night where the characters were eating Candy Apples, also referred to as Toffee Apples.
 They looked so good!
 Growing up in the United States, I have never had Candy Apples, only Caramel Apples.
 There was a big crunch when the main character bit into one.
-My curiosity was piqued and I decided I needed to try one!
+I decided I needed to try one because my curiosity was piqued.

 The Best Candy Apples Recipe!